-Type of Solicitation Amount Instruction Locally for goods, equipment, etc. for use at tax site Any Can be solicited without prior notice to National Office Corporate donations programs for current/former employees Any Can be solicited without prior notice to National Office.
-Should be directed to National Office.
-Notify National Office once application is approved.
+Type of Solicitation Amount Instruction Locally for goods (no computers or printers) for use at tax site Any Can be solicited without prior notice to National Office Corporate donations programs for current/former employees Any First time corporate grant applicants contact National Office prior to application.
+Existing grant applicants may re-apply for the grant without prior approval and contact National Office after the application is submitted.
 Request for cash donation or grant from an individual or a business Any Contact National Office prior to solicitation.
 This does not include the Corporate Matching Funds donations programs.
-Contact your supervisor or the OSHC with questions.
+Contact your supervisor or 'Submit a request' on the homepage of the Volunteer Portal with questions.